marchaesen/vcxsrv/mesalib/docs/gallium/screen.rst

 * ``PIPE_CAP_COMPUTE_GRID_INFO_LAST_BLOCK``: Whether pipe_grid_info::last_block
   is implemented by the driver.
 See struct pipe_grid_info for more details.
 * ``PIPE_CAP_COMPUTE_SHADER_DERIVATIVE``: True if the driver supports derivatives (and texture lookups with implicit derivatives) in compute shaders.
-* ``PIPE_CAP_TGSI_SKIP_SHRINK_IO_ARRAYS``:  Whether the TGSI pass to shrink IO arrays should be skipped and enforce keeping the declared array sizes instead.
-  A driver might rely on the input mapping that was defined with the original GLSL code.
 * ``PIPE_CAP_IMAGE_LOAD_FORMATTED``: True if a format for image loads does not need to be specified in the shader IR
 * ``PIPE_CAP_IMAGE_STORE_FORMATTED``: True if a format for image stores does not need to be specified in the shader IR
 * ``PIPE_CAP_THROTTLE``: Whether or not gallium frontends should throttle pipe_context